- This post contains affiliate links. Read more here.

 Beer Made Just for Dogs

-Sounds pretty scary right?
-Luckily for the discriminating doggie palate, brews made just for dogs can be found online, in pet stores, and at dog-friendly bars across the nation.
+Sounds pretty scary, right?
+Luckily, there is a way to enjoy a beer with your pup: brews made just for dogs can be found online, in pet stores, and at dog-friendly bars across the nation.

 Yes, dog “beer” is available: A handful of companies make dog “beer” in the form of savory broths, meal additives, and “liquid treats” your dog will love.